hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQRandomIdGeneratorTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQRandomIDGeneratorTests is a class containing the tests for the class LQRandomIDGenerator in Liquid-Core.

 Instance Variables